NGL has state-of-the-art facilities for the appraisal of fine jewelry where you can have an item appraised within an hour, by appointment.

 If you wish to know an exact stone weight, specific grading or proportion analysis, you must have your jeweler remove the stone before submission for an appraisal.
-Bear in mind, removing and re-setting a stone requires a jeweler’s expertise, will cost money and may structurally weaken a mounting – reserve this for significant stones or when the situation requires it.
+Bear in mind, removing and re-setting a stone requires a jeweler's expertise, will cost money and may structurally weaken a mounting - reserve this for significant stones when the situation requires it.
 Usually, we have little problem grading within the mounting, but will advise you if concerned.

 Bring previous documents

 If a stone (or the entire item) has been examined previously, any paperwork or representations are submitted at the time of appraisal.
 We will then be able to discuss any discrepancies we find, and verify the stone/item being the same.
-Since most diamonds sold today as center stones are already certified, it is important to verify the diamond to the certificate.
-The diamond’s exact weight is therefore known and if it matches the original paperwork the provided weight would be more accurate than an estimate in the mounting.
-If we disagree, NGL will not rely on another’s representation for color or clarity, but give our opinion.
-We will reference an original document on our appraisal in two cases – diamond reports from The Gem Trade Lab of the GIA and the American Gemological Society (AGS).
+Since most diamonds sold today as center stones are already lab-graded it is important to verify the diamond to the report.
+The diamond's exact weight is therefore known and if it matches the original paperwork the provided weight would be more accurate than an estimate in the mounting.
+If we disagree, NGL will not rely on another's representation for color or clarity, but give our opinion.
+We will reference an original document on our appraisal in two cases - diamond reports from The Gem Trade Lab of the GIA and the American Gemological Society (AGS).
 These are the most respected in the industry and have set the standard for which we at NGL try to adhere.

 Multiple piece appraisals

 We also make appointments to preview larger jobs for both insurance and estates.
 We will quote you a time frame and appraisal fees as well as advise you on which items require an appraisal for the intended purpose.
-No additional fee is involved if articles are left for appraisal.
-Fees for consultation may apply if gemological tests and examinations are involved and no items are left for appraisal.